-Today you have the whole day to enjoy and explore historic Santiago with its many enticing Tapas bars and restaurants.
-You can attend the midday pilgrims mass and look around the famous Cathedral of St. James which forms the city's heart and watch the steady stream of pilgrims arriving into the square as they finish their epic journey.
+Today you have the whole day to enjoy and explore historic Santiago with its many enticing tapas bars and restaurants.
+You can attend the midday pilgrim mass and look around the famous Cathedral of St. James which forms the city's heart and watch the steady stream of pilgrims walking into the square as they finish their epic journey.